Joe Glenn (American football): Wyoming

 Over a three-year period, Glenn and his staff took a team that won only five games in the three previous seasons to a Las Vegas Bowl win in two seasons.
-The 24–21 victory over UCLA on December 23, 2004 marked the first bowl appearance for Wyoming in 11 years and their first bowl victory in 38 years.
+The 24–21 victory over UCLA on December 23, 2004, marked the first bowl appearance for Wyoming in 11 years and their first bowl victory in 38 years.
 In 2005, after starting 4–1, including a victory over the Ole Miss, the Cowboys went on a six-game losing skid, finishing 4–7.

 The 2006 season was one which saw the Cowboys picked to finish last in the conference.
 After an opening day victory over Utah State, the Cowboys suffered four losses, two of them in overtime.
 Then the Cowboys fortunes began to shift.
 The team enjoyed a four-game winning streak, all against conference opponents.
 The Cowboys next two games were both road losses, the first against TCU, in which they managed only a field goal.
-The next game was on the road against than #25 BYU.
+The next game was on the road against No. 25 BYU.
 The Cougars trounced the Cowboys, 55–7.
 The Cowboys fell to 5–6.
 The Cowboys won their final game against UNLV, moving them to a 6–6 record, and making them bowl eligible but the team did not receive an invitation.

 The 2007 Cowboys season started off with a 23–3 victory over Atlantic Coast Conference-member Virginia.
 By the end of October, Wyoming was 5–3 and needed only one win in its last four games to become bowl-eligible.
 However, the Cowboys lost all four games to finish 5–7, including a 50–0 thrashing at the hands of Utah on November 10.